NextronSystems/thor-microsoft-defender-guide/usage/faqs.rst

 Can I use my own IOCs and YARA signatures with THOR Seed?
 ----------------------------------------------------------

-Not yet but we’ll add an option to the THOR Seed PowerShell script to download and use a ZIP archive with custom IOCs and YARA signatures from a user defined location.
+Not yet but we'll add an option to the THOR Seed PowerShell script to download and use a ZIP archive with custom IOCs and YARA signatures from a user defined location.